 You can now grant access to the SharePoint site to the desired external user/users.

 7. Click on Users -> Guest users -> Add a guest user

 8. Select "Create user" or "Invite user" and follow on prompts on the Microsoft side to extend invitations.

 External user(s) will receive an automatic email with an invitation to access the applications within your Microsoft organization.

 You are all set to collaborate with the external users.
 Please go back to Section A and complete the setup if you haven't finished it.

-Please ensure these users have edit permissions and access to documents you are collaborating with, and Microsoft Office (desktop) integration is "Added" for them.
+Please ensure these users have edit permissions and access to documents you are collaborating with, and Microsoft Office (Legacy) integration is "Added" for them.

 Note. for Standard User Types, external collaboration across Microsoft Tenant on SharePoint Online site is not supported by Microsoft in general, so this is not scalable.
 If you encounter issues, then please use Office Online, while we are working on providing official Microsoft supported integration on roadmap.